 The Descent series was a pioneering six-degrees-of-freedom robotic first-person-shooter, with low-res graphics and enticing bright colours.

 Overload is a modern rekindling of the elements that made Descent so special.
 It has a retro look, but is considerably higher-resolution.
+It's also quite colourful, which makes a pleasant change from the muted palettes of greys and browns that pervade modern "realistic" games.

 A scene from the original and rather low-res seminal first-person-shooter Doom.
 The resolution is low, so fairly bright colours are used to distinguish the walls, floor and radioactive pools from the enemies.